 - Peer Advisor and Thought Leader for an Industry Community

-- Adjunct or Volunteer for a University, College, High School or Educational Organization
+- Adjunct or Volunteer for an Educational Organization

 - Pursuit of a Degree or Professional Certification

-- Mentor, Coach or Advisor to Recent College, High School Graduates in your Industry, Field, or Alma Mater
+- Mentor, Coach, or Advisor to Recent Graduates in your Industry, Field, or Alma Mater

-Perhaps these are just a few thought starters for you as you define and own this gap.
-Whatever you may choose, it must be accurate and defensible.
-Others may come to mind based upon your specific background, interests, and experience.
+These are just a few thought starters for you as you define and own this gap.
+Whatever you choose, it must be accurate and defensible.

 But lets be clear, these gap insertions should be done on your resume, online profile, and project portfolio where relevant.
 However and wherever you insert these, it will be important to make these entries as hefty and detailed, with duties, accomplishments, and actions as detailed as the employment entries in the same document.